Karbovanets/docs/node-json-rpc.md

 ### gettransactionspool

-`gettransactionspool()` method the list of short details of transactions present in mempool.
+`gettransactionspool()` method returns the list of short details of transactions present in mempool.

 No Input